 In 1997, the Texas Legislature enacted Senate Bill (S.B.)
-735 designating the Texas Department of Transportation (TxDOT) as the SSO Agency for the State of Texas.
-TxDOT derives its authority from Texas Transportation Code, Chapter 455, General Powers and Duties of Department of Transportation Regarding Mass Transportation.
+735 designating the Texas Department of Transportation (TxDOT) as the SSOA.
+TxDOT derives its authority through Texas Transportation Code, Chapter 455, General Powers and Duties of Department of Transportation Regarding Mass Transportation.

 During the 85th Regular Legislative Session, S.B.
 1523 was enacted on June 1, 2017.
-This statute provides TxDOT the authority to establish and enforce minimum standards for the safety for all rail transit agencies (RTA) under its oversight.
+This statute provides TxDOT the authority to establish and enforce minimum standards for the safety of all Rail Transit Agencies (RTA) within its oversight.
+These standards are consistent with the National Public Transportation Safety Plan.
+Public Transportation Safety Certification Training Program, rules for Public Transportation Agency Safety Plans, and all other applicable federal and state laws.

-Chapter 7, Subchapter E. - Rail Fixed Guideway System State Safety Oversight Program, of the Texas Administrative Code (TAC) describes how TxDOT carries out its SSO Program responsibilities consistent with both State and Federal requirements.
+Chapter 7, Subchapter E. - Rail Fixed Guideway System State Safety Oversight Program, of the Texas Administrative Code (TAC) describes how TxDOT will carry out its SSO Program responsibilities consistent with both State and Federal requirements.
 DART's Dallas Streetcar system is subject to these standards and requirements.